 - To advise the government on leadership structure for the government.

 For the Kerala PSC Exam, the candidates must fall between the bracket of 21-35 years.

-As compared to the IAS exam, PSC exam is considered to be easier.
+As compared to the IAS exam, the PSC exam is considered to be easier.
 Candidates must note that it is a highly competitive exam and they must prepare well to score better ranks.